nikeee/TeamSpeak3QueryApi/README.md

     await rc.KickClient(fooBar, 30);
 ```

+## Exceptions
+There are two exceptions:
+- QueryProtocolException

+    Only occurs when the server sends an invalid response, meaning the server violates the protocol specifications.
+- QueryException

+    Occurs every time the server responds with an error code that is not `0`.
+It holds the error information, for example the error code, error message and - if applicatable - the missing permission id for the operation.

+Note that exceptions are also thrown when a network problem occurs.
+Just like a normal TcpClient.

 ## Middleware
 If you want to work more loose-typed, you can do this.
 This is possible using the `QueryClient`.